-- Projected housing needs by 2025:

-- 30 bachelor units,

-- 65 1-bedroom units,

-- 345 2-bedroom units,

-- 570 3+ bedroom units.
+- The 2020 Comox Valley Housing Needs

+Assessment identifies that different types

-- Different types of dwelling units (with different numbers of bedrooms) are needed as the family-oriented rental population grows.
-The demand for familyoriented rental dwellings with 3+ bedrooms is particularly high.
+of dwelling units (with different numbers

+of bedrooms) are needed as the family oriented rental population grows.
+The

+demand for family-oriented rental dwellings

+with 3+ bedrooms is particularly high.

-- The median sale prices across all dwelling types in Courtenay were generally stable for most of the past ten years, then began to rise more rapidly in 2017.
+- The 2020 Comox Valley Housing Needs Assessment indicates that the median sale prices across all dwelling types in

+- Courtenay were generally stable for most of the past ten years, then began to rise more rapidly in 2017.
 Prices for all dwelling types in 2019 were 50% higher than the average for 2010-2016; they continued to rise dramatically throughout 2020 and 2021.

-- The private market is not able to provide housing for a significant proportion of the Comox Valley, and more residents than ever are at risk of homelessness or already in an unsustainable housing situation.
-The Needs Assessment found that there is a need for more subsidized, supportive, and emergency housing.
+- The Comox Valley Housing Needs

+Assessment indicates that the private

+market is not able to provide housing for

+a significant proportion of the Comox

+Valley, and more residents than ever are

+at risk of homelessness or already in an

+unsustainable housing situation.
+It found

+that there is a need for more subsidized,

+supportive, and emergency housing.